PRINTMAKING relief printing

 The earliest known European woodcut prints date from the late fourteenth century but prints were being made much earlier than this in China and surrounding countries.

-The wood was usually prepared so that it was type high so that the image could be printed at the same time as the text.
+After the introduction of the printing press in Europe the wood was usually prepared so that it was type high so that the image could be printed at the same time as the text.

-In the 1880's Joseph Crawhall produced parodies of earlier wood cuts.
+In the 1880's Joseph Crawhall (above) produced parodies of earlier wood cuts.
 He illustrated a number of books produced by Field and Tuer at the Leadenhall Press, London.

 Hiroshige Utagawa (1797 - 1858)

-publisher Shitaya Uoel; date: 7/1857 size: 24.5 x 36.3) format: oban; series title: "Mwisho Edo Hyakkei" One Hundred Famous Views of Edo; title of this print: "Asakusa Kinryuzan" The Kinryuzan Temple in Asakusa".
+Publisher Shitaya Uoel; date: 7/1857 size: 24.5 x 36.3) format: oban; series title: "Mwisho Edo Hyakkei" One Hundred Famous Views of Edo; title of this print: "Asakusa Kinryuzan" The Kinryuzan Temple in Asakusa".

 The Kinryuzan Asakusa temple as seen from the Kaminari Gate.
 Inside the temple there was a spiritually important statue of Kannon, the Goddess of mercy.
 The statue had been rescued from the river Sumida by a fisherman.